troychaplin/block-accessibility-checks/docs/external-integration.md

 # External Plugin Integration: Block Accessibility Checks

-This guide explains how to integrate external plugins and custom blocks with the Block Accessibility Checks developer API, enabling dedicated accessibility validation and settings for your blocks.
+This guide explains how to integrate external plugins and custom blocks with the Block Accessibility Checks Validation API, enabling dedicated accessibility validation and settings for your blocks.

 ## Overview